Malaysia to review recruitment fees, agreements after U.S trafficking report

-KUALA LUMPUR, July 5 (Reuters) - Malaysia will examine recruitment fees charged to workers and review its agreements with the home countries of migrant workers, the Human Resources Ministry said, after the Southeast Asian nation was downgraded in a U.S human trafficking report.
+KUALA LUMPUR (Reuters) - Malaysia will examine recruitment fees charged to workers and review its agreements with the home countries of migrant workers, the Human Resources Ministry said, after the Southeast Asian nation was downgraded in a U.S human trafficking report.

 Malaysia’s Human Resources Ministry said it viewed the issues raised in the TIP report seriously.